Node UI management

 Click the link below to run the DH2i NAT Test to determine whether your site is behind a Symmetric NAT device.
 DH2i NAT Test: https://clients.dh2i.com/NatTest/

-The bounty payout address (ERC-20) is the address of your wallet where you want to receive your earnings.
+The bounty payout address (ERC-20 or Polygon) is the address of your wallet where you want to receive your earnings.

 Your security is our top priority, therefore with the new release of the Testnet 2.0 node, we made it mandatory to change your Node UI password.
 For bounty payouts, claim your node in MMN by providing the Node UI with your MMN API key.